Rick Allen (drummer)

 Richard John Cyril Allen (born 1 November 1963) is an English musician who has been the drummer of the hard rock band Def Leppard since 1978.
-He overcame the amputation of his left arm in January 1985 and continued to play with the band, which went on to its most commercially successful phase.
-He is known as "The Thunder God" by fans.
-He is ranked No. 7 on the UK website Gigwise in The Greatest Drummers of All Time list.
+He overcame the amputation of his left arm in 1985 and continued to play with the band, which went on to its most commercially successful phase.
+Known as "The Thunder God" by fans, he is ranked No. 7 on Gigwise in The Greatest Drummers of All Time list.

 Early life

 Allen was born on 1 November 1963 in Dronfield, Derbyshire to Kathleen Moore and Geoffrey Allen, and started playing drums at the age of nine.
 He performed in the bands Grad, Smokey Blue, Rampant, and the Johnny Kalendar Band.
 When he was 14, his mother replied on his behalf to an advertisement placed by a band called Def Leppard looking for a drummer to replace Tony Kenning ("Leppard loses skins" was the advertisement's headline).
 He later joined the band on 1 November 1978, which was his 15th birthday.
 In 1979, he dropped out of school to concentrate on a career in music.
 He celebrated his 16th birthday with a performance at the Hammersmith Odeon, when Def Leppard opened for AC/DC.